jacksho-vfx/onepiece/docs/cli_walkthroughs.md

      --report-path /tmp/onepiece_ingest_report.json
    ```

    The CLI validates filenames, resolves destination buckets, and writes a JSON payload that lists the target `s3://` keys, rejected files, and any warnings encountered.
+The dry-run guarantee means no uploads or ShotGrid registrations occur—use the analytics report (JSON or CSV) to confirm everything looks correct before running the command for real.

 3. Open the report to review the planned uploads before performing a real ingest: